ddeveloper72/Ultrasonic_Sweep/README.md

 2. **AI implements technical solution** - How to build it efficiently
 3. **Human validates and directs** - Quality control and creative decisions
 4. **AI adapts and refines** - Iterative improvement based on feedback
-5. **Human maintains accountability** - Final responsibility for all outputs
+5. **Human maintains development oversight** - Code review and quality control for the development process

 The git commit history provides complete transparency of this collaboration, showing the evolution from initial concept to production-ready application.

+**Important**: The developer's accountability is limited to the **development process** (code quality, AI collaboration transparency).
+Users assume all responsibility for their use of the application, including compliance with safety guidelines and local regulations.

 ## Inspiration & Credits